ginsterbusch/mastodon-embed/readme.txt

 * Uses different shortcode ('mastodon' instead of 'mastodon') if the original mastodon-embed is active as well
 * Uses simple_html_dom class instead of XPath
 * Optional manual cache refresh option via shortcode attribute
+* improved debugging (WP_DEBUG + extended constants)
+* Force URL scheme attribute ('force_scheme') to further improve SSL only vs. unencrypted http-only sites (ie. fun with SSL enforcement in WP ;))

 = Future plans =

+* Create an oEmbed-like embedding option (ie. just drop the URL into your post and its being automagickally turned into a proper Mastodon status embed)
+* Maybe a settings page or a custom config file
 * Shortcode insertion via a nice user interface in the editor
-* Maybe a settings page or a custom config file
 * Properly implemented shortcode asset loading via a separate class / plugin

 = Third-party libraries =